Saturday, August 17, 2024

 Attendants watching a street theatre play on people being oppressed by blasphemy allegations and religious oppression

-Between the crazed threats from the TLP and the security overkill that seemed to be posting forces from five to six police stations, there was some disappointment and the subduing of feelings at what should have been a polite, but fun political summer event.
-That just to have, what by 21st century standards would be a run off the mill affair — a rally for minority rights — had no thanks to fundamentalists and frankly, an administration and a city/province bureaucracy that doesn't want to deal with the problem of fundamentalists, become an affair where one had to hunt for a location to get off their vehicle, trudge through mud to a security point over a long distance, and only then could you enter the arena.
+Between the crazed threats from the TLP and the security overkill that seemed to be posting forces from five to six police stations, there was some disappointment and a sense of subdued feelings at what should have been a polite, but fun political summer event.
+That just to have, what by 21st century standards would be a run off the mill affair — a rally for minority rights — had, no thanks to fundamentalists and frankly, an administration and a city/province bureaucracy that doesn't want to deal with the problem of fundamentalists, become an affair where one had to hunt for a location to get off their vehicle, trudge through mud to a security point over a long distance, and only then could you enter the arena.
 No thanks to the threats faced, there would also be no public march through the streets, and so the event ends with people milling around and then walking or trudging back to their vehicles through that single security point.
 It's the fundamentalist TLP and their supporters and the PPP people who run Sindh and Karachi who are the problem.
-Why should I change, these guys suck.

 A large poster showing the dangers minorities in Pakistan face as a Snakes and Ladders board game

 While I was there, I hung around for nearly an hour and as the evening wore on, and the rain slowly came down, I decided to leave, but also check the TLP situation, after I exited Frere Hall.
-I drove around and found that traffic from Shahrah-e-Faisal (the main road artery) past the abandoned Metropole Hotel, was choked, likely because of the TLP march that the cops were earlier denying.
+I drove around and found that traffic from Shahrah-e-Faisal (Karachi's main central road) past the abandoned Metropole Hotel, was choked, likely because of the TLP march that the cops were earlier denying.
 The entire street where Shahrah-e-Faisal terminates and leads to Frere Hall, had been blocked by shipping containers placed by the police.
 Later it was revealed by the Dawn newspaper that fundamentalists on motorcycles had been trying to probe the perimeter of the event by driving up and seeing if they could get past the cops or security.
 The traffic situation I saw after leaving the event, with the shipping containers, the traffic jams and everything and the news from the next day, justified the air of menace that seemed to pervade the perimeter and beyond of the event.
 The police lied, and the fundamentalists tried to be a pain.
 What should have been a celebratory affair, felt a little grim once you weren’t in it.
 The fundamentalists need to be exiled beyond the back of society.
 However, I’m at least glad that an in-person, physical event, a protest for minority rights in Pakistan was held.

 No comments: